• Skip to primary navigation

 December 8, 2025

-Strong governance is essential to a thriving Catholic school, yet boards everywhere face the same question: Where does governance end and operations begin?
+Strong governance is essential to a thriving Catholic school, yet school boards everywhere face the same question: Where does governance end and operations begin?

 It’s one of the most consistent challenges we see in our work.
 Board members bring passion and expertise; school leaders bring mission-driven, day-to-day experience.
 Without shared clarity, even the best intentions can blur roles and create confusion.

-We recently facilitated a governance–operations role-play with a Catholic high school board, and the conversation was so productive that it inspired this post.
-Below, we outline why this challenge is so common, how boards and school leaders can address it together, and a simple exercise any board can use to build confidence around their roles.
+We facilitated a governance–operations role-play with a Catholic high school board, and the conversation was so productive that it inspired this post.

 If your board has ever wondered, “Is this ours to solve?” you’re in good company—and with the right tools, this is a challenge you can absolutely overcome.